The Senior Citizens League (TSCL)

 Comprehensive Social Security Reform

 Long-term solvency of the Social Security trust funds is essential to TSCL’s supporters.
-According to the Social Security Trustees, trust fund reserves will be depleted in 2034, at which point the program will be able to pay out three-quarters of scheduled benefits using tax revenues alone.
+According to the Social Security Trustees, reserves have a projected depletion date of 2035.
+After the depletion of reserves, continuing tax income would be sufficient to pay 79 percent of scheduled benefits in 2035, and 73 percent by 2094, at which point the program will be able to pay out three-quarters of scheduled benefits using tax revenues alone.

 The program faces a manageable shortfall, and TSCL is hopeful that lawmakers will return the program’s trust funds to 75-year solvency as soon as possible.
-Taking action in the 116th Congress will allow changes to phased in gradually and with minimal impact on beneficiaries.
+Acting in the 117th Congress will allow changes to be phased in gradually and with minimal impact on beneficiaries.

 The Senior Citizens League has endorsed several small changes to the program, including increasing the payroll tax cap to ensure that the wealthiest Americans contribute to the program more fairly.
 However, benefit cuts – including reductions in cost-of-living adjustments (COLAs) – for current or future retirees will not be tolerated by older Americans.